timthedev07/word-scamble/README.md

-# Python basic data structures implementations
+# Python super efficient word scramble finder

 **word scramble** is a python package that looks for all possibilities given a scrambled word.